cloudcreate-dk/essentials/README.md

 ## Types Spring Data Mongo

-This library focuses purely on providing Spring Data Mongo persistence support for the **types** defined in the Essentials `types` library.
+This library focuses purely on providing [Spring Data MongoDB](https://spring.io/projects/spring-data-mongodb) persistence support for the **types** defined in the
+Essentials `types` library.

 All you need to do is to register the following Spring Beans to your Spring configuration: